Anirudh Thapa

-Anirudh Thapa (born 15 January 1998) is an Indian professional footballer who plays as a midfielder for Indian Super League club Chennaiyin, which he captains, and the India national football team.
+Anirudh Thapa (born 15 January 1998) is an Indian professional footballer who plays as a midfielder for Indian Super League club Mohun Bagan.

 Club career

 Early life and youth career

 Thapa was born in Dehradun, Uttarakhand, where he started his schooling at St. Joseph's Academy.
 He began playing football at the age of 10 at the St. Stephen's Football Academy in Chandigarh.
 After spending time with the India U14 side, he was selected to join the AIFF Regional Academy in Kalyani in 2012.
 As he moved up the national youth team ranks, Thapa moved into the AIFF Elite Academy where he became captain of the side in the I-League U19.
-In April 2016 Thapa, along with four other players, was selected to join French Ligue 2 side Metz on a short training-stint which was sponsored by Indian Super League side Chennaiyin.
+In April 2016 Thapa, along with four other players, was selected to join French Ligue 2 side Metz on a short training stint which was sponsored by Indian Super League side Chennaiyin.

 Indian Super League

 Chennaiyin

 On 1 July 2016, ISL club Chennaiyin signed Thapa along with four other players on a long term deal.
 Thapa was named in the squad as a developmental player for the 2016 Indian Super League season.
-In November 2016, due to the injury to Dhanachandra Singh, which ruled the midfielder out for the rest of the ISL season, Thapa was put into the Chennaiyin squad as a replacement.
+In November 2016, due to an injury to Dhanachandra Singh, which ruled the midfielder out for the rest of the season, Thapa joined the Chennaiyin squad as a replacement.
 He made his professional debut for the team on 1 December 2016, in his side's final match of the season against Goa.
 He started the match and played 67 minutes which ended in a 5-4 loss.
 He almost scored his first goal but unfortunately it was given as an own goal.